vulkano-rs/vulkano/www/guide/05-first-triangle.md

 impl_vertex!(Vertex, position);
 {% endhighlight %}

+In order for the struct to be processed by vulkano, it must implement the `Vertex` trait provided by vulkano.
+This can be done automatically by calling the `impl_vertex!` macro whose parameters are the name of the struct and its fields.
+In the future it will be possible to simply add `#[derive(VulkanoVertex)]` instead, but this is not yet available in stable Rust.

-Our struct contains a position field which we will use to store the position of each vertex on the window.
+The struct contains a field named `position` which we will use to store the position of each vertex on the window.
 Being a true vectorial renderer, Vulkan doesn't use coordinates in pixels.
 Instead it considers that the window has a width and a height of 2 units, and that the origin is at the center of the window.

 TODO: The windows coordinates system

-When we give positions to Vulkan, we need to use this coordinate system.
+When we give positions to Vulkan, we need to use the coordinate system described by this image.
 Let's pick a shape for our triangle, for example this one:

 TODO: Finding the coordinates of our triangle